 In voting on directors, AustralianSuper believes that consideration of board composition is important and we expect boards to consider the appropriate skills and experience required for their effective operation.
-As such, we expect boards to put forward candidates for election and re-election who deliver the necessary skillset and experience for an effective board that maximises long-term value.
+As such, we expect boards to put forward candidates for election and re-election who deliver the necessary skillset and experience for an effective board.